madanyc/workfront-learn.en/help/manage-work/project-finances/set-up-expense-types.md

 ---
-title: Set up exchange types
+title: Set up expense types
 description: Workfront has pre-built expense types that can be used when entering expenses, and new ones can be added.
 kt: 10064
 exl-id: a8576504-d3f5-4ea0-8ace-bff0c00f8461
 ---
-# Set up exchange types
+# Set up expense types

 Expenses in [!DNL Workfront] represent non-labor costs associated with projects and other work.
 Expenses could be, for example, travel expenditures while visiting a client or the purchase of supplies needed to complete a photo shoot.
 These expenses should be logged within the project so planned costs and actual costs can be calculated and reported on for any project.